Skip to content

 Instructions

-• Heat oven to 350°F and line a cookie sheet with parchment paper.
-In a large bowl, combine butter and cream cheese using an electric mixer until fluffy.
+• Cream butter and cream cheese.
+In a large bowl, combine 1/2 cup butter and 8 ounces cream cheese using an electric mixer until fluffy.

-• Place cookies 2 inches apart onto the cookie sheet and bake for 10-12 minutes, or until centers are set.
+• Bake.
+Place cookies 2 inches apart onto the cookie sheet and bake for 10-12 minutes, or until centers are set.

-• Let cookies cool completely on a wire rack.
+• Cool.
+Let cookies cool completely on a wire rack.
 Then dust with more powdered sugar if desired.

 Notes